Max Howell (educator)

-Maxwell Leo "Max" Howell (né Maxwell Leopold Howell; 23 July 1927 – 3 February 2014) was an Australian educator and rugby union player.
+Maxwell Leo "Max" Howell (né Maxwell Leopold Howell.
+23 July 1927 – 3 February 2014) was an Australian educator and rugby union player.
 He played 5 Tests and 27 non-Test games for Australia between 1946 and 1948.
 He went on to become a physical education teacher and Professor at the University of Queensland.
 In 2003, he was appointed an Officer of the Order of Australia "for service to education as a pioneer in the development of sports studies and sport science as academic disciplines".

 After his career as player he went to North America.
-Aligned with his sporting exploits, he pursued undergraduate and graduate study in Australia and North America in physical education, education psychology, exercise physiology, and sport history.
+Aligned with his sporting exploits, he pursued undergraduate and graduate study in Australia and North America in physical education, educational psychology, exercise physiology, and sport history.
 He earned doctorate degrees from the University of California at Berkeley (Facilitation of motor learning by knowledge of performance analysis results Ed.D.
 1954) and from the University of Stellenbosch, South Africa (An historical survey of the role of sport in society, with particular reference to Canada since 1700.
 PhD 1969) He was also awarded an honorary Doctor of Laws Degree from the University of Alberta, Canada.
 During his academic career, Howell held teaching and administrative posts at the University of British Columbia, the University of Alberta, San Diego State University, the University of Ottawa, and the University of Queensland.

 At Alberta, Howell began the graduate program in sport history from which a number of scholars in sport history have graduated, he was dean of the College of Professional Studies at San Diego State University, and he was the foundation chair and first professor of human movement studies at the University of Queensland.
 He was renowned for his capacity to stimulate graduate students in the field of sport history and significantly influenced programs in Canada, America, and Australia.